Lawn Mowing Calculator guide

 When should I use the Lawn Mowing Calculator?

 Use it when your task matches one of these common needs: Estimate how long mowing a lawn will take.
 Compare push mower and riding mower time.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Lawn Mowing Calculator doing with my inputs?

 In plain language: The calculator converts mower width to feet, multiplies by speed in feet per hour, applies efficiency, then divides lawn area by the mowing rate.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Lawn Mowing Calculator inputs mean?